Thatta: Kalhora

 The Kalhora dynasty of Jats began to gain influence as a dynasty of feudal lords in upper Sindh, where they ruled since the middle 16th century.
 They eventually brought Thatta under their control in 1736, and divided the Sind into two partitions, Upper Sind (capital Shikarpur) and Lower Sind, after which they moved the Lower Sind capital to Thatta from Siwistan, before eventually moving it to Hyderabad in 1789.
 A British factory was established there in 1758, but only lasted a few years.
 Thatta continued to decline in the mid 18th century in importance as a trading centre throughout the 18th century, as much of the city's trading classes shifted to Nerunkot in northern Sindh, or to Gujarat.

 Talpur

-In 1739, however, following the Battle of Karnal, the Mughal province of Sindh was fully ceded to Nadir Shah of the Persian Empire, after which Thatta fell into neglect, as the Indus river also began to silt.
-The city then came under the rule of the Talpur dynasty, who divided the Sind into three units Khairpur, Haiderabad, Mirpurkhas and seized Thatta from the Kalhoras.
+In 1739, however, following the Battle of Karnal, the Mughal province of Sindh was fully ceded to Nadir Shah of the Persian Empire, after which Thatta fell into neglect, as the Indus river also began to silt up.
+The city then came under the rule of the Talpur dynasty, who divided the Sind into three units: Khairpur, Haiderabad, Mirpurkhas and seized Thatta from the Kalhoras.
 A second British comptoir was established during the Kalhora period in 1758, which operated until 1775.
 In the early 19th century Thatta had declined to a population of about 20,000, from a high of 200,000 a century before.